 It’s important to understand your vision condition, then assess every aspect of your lifestyle and make appropriate changes.
 If you’re open to improving your vision (well, duh!), then check out these 10 natural ways to do so.

 Your eyes are extremely vulnerable to your environment.
 Air pollution, particles, UV rays, and blue light can all cause damage.
 It’s crucial you protect your eyes from these culprits if you want to improve your vision.
 To start, always wear UVA and UVB protection sunglasses when you go outside.
 Too much sun exposure can lead to a sunburn-like condition on the eyes called photokeratitis.
-When you look at devices like smartphones and laptops, be aware of the blue light emitted, as blue light exposure can cause macular degeneration.
+When you look at devices like smartphones and laptops, be aware of the blue light emitted.
 Wear sunglasses and use blue-light filters to save your eyes from damage.

 Inflammation in the eyes is called uveitis, which can be a sign of a ton of underlying causes.
 And, it can lead to vision loss and blindness.
 If you notice redness, pain, blurry vision, or abnormal sensitivity to light, see your eye doctor.
 There are four main types of uveitis with different causes.
 In all cases, early detection and treatment are key.
 You can prevent some forms of inflammation in the eye by never touching them with unwashed hands, or by wearing protective glasses when working with machinery or chemicals.
 To improve your vision, protect your eyes from inflammation.

 Every part of your body benefits from exercise.
 When you work out, your cardiovascular system switches into high gear.
 Blood circulation gets improved which is awesome for the eyes, especially for the optic nerve.
 And, all it takes is 30 minutes each day of walking, jogging, or another form of exercise you enjoy.